mikra01/nimbme/README.md

 - [cycle counter]

 ### features
-- cooperative scheduler (actual simple round-robin implemented / deadline-scheduler planned)
+- cooperative scheduler (actual simple round-robin scheme / deadline-scheduler planned)
 - code runs under system-mode (armv6)
 - async programming model (requirement: do not block the event loop)
 - easy portable / most of the stuff is in nim - only a 'few' lines of asm